varvarra/CV/README.md

 #### Conscientious self-starter adaptable to dynamic environments
 - Museum experience creator for children, centered around the "Information Age" and "Space" themes of the Science Museum.
 Received a lot of **positive feedback** and further event requests.
 I was **taking a risk**, which was worth every minute of it as it was done with conviction.
-- Learning a completely **new technology stack like Node, MongoDB, Express** in just a week for my final project was challenging but very exciting.

-#### Adaptable to dynamic and fast-paced environments
 - Quickly and productively adjusted my skill-set to succeed at Makers Academy.
-Learning completely new technologies such as Node, MongoDB, Express in just a week for my final project was challenging and very exciting.
+Learning completely **new technologies such as Node, MongoDB, Express** in just a week for my final project was challenging and very exciting.
 - Experienced an early-stage startup environment working at Indybo, requiring a lot of **flexibility** and an entrepreneurial approach.
-- Experienced an early-stage start-up environment working at Indybo, requiring a lot of flexibility and an entrepreneurial approach.

 #### Other Skills
 - Foreign languages: Russian (Native), French (Post-Intermediate),  Spanish and Portuguese (Basic)